lucianghinda/allaboutcoding/cld1hutwa000c08kw1g068iuk.md

 >
 > “**Brevity can also mean the elimination of redundancy**.
 Redundancy is defined as the duplication of information.
 When information is duplicated, the cost of maintaining consistency can be quite high.
 And because a considerable amount of time can be spent maintaining consistency, redundancy will lower programming productivity.”

-## Short-hand syntax bring breavity
+## Short-hand syntax helps with brevity

 Thus for me, the short-hand syntax is a beautiful example of the elimination of redundancy: